 Despite the challenges that come with managing such a large body of water, several organizations have been making an effort to improve water quality, control invasive species, and facilitate collaboration on these issues among the nations which thrive off of Lake Victoria.
-SERVIR -The Regional Visualization and Monitoring System is a joint venture between NASA and the U.S. Agency for International Development (USAID), providing satellite-based Earth monitoring, imaging, and predictive models to help improve environmental decision-making among developing nations with hubs in Africa, the Hindu-Kush region of the Himalayas, and the lower Mekong River Basin in Southeast Asia.
+The Regional Visualization and Monitoring System provided by NASA SERVIR is a joint venture between NASA and the U.S. Agency for International Development (USAID), providing satellite-based Earth monitoring, imaging, and predictive models to help improve environmental decision-making among developing nations with hubs in Africa, the Hindu-Kush region of the Himalayas, and the lower Mekong River Basin in Southeast Asia.
 The SERVIR – East Africa hub, located in Kenya, has been collaborating with the Regional Centre for Mapping of Resources for Development (RCMRD) as well as the Department of Geomatics and Land Management at Makerere University in Uganda to monitor certain water quality parameters, as well as hyacinth extent, in Lake Victoria via satellite remote sensing techniques.
 Current efforts include mapping chlorophyll concentration, water surface temperature, and turbidity for Lake Victoria using the Moderate Resolution Imaging Spectrometer (MODIS) sensor on the Aqua satellite.
 In addition, preliminary efforts have been made to map the extent of the water hyacinth in the Winam Gulf using Landsat imagery.

 This was the second term of an ongoing project.
-The previous term focused on developing a Hyacinth-Vegetation Detection Algorithm using Landsat imagery to help determine areas where water hyacinth may be present.
+The previous term during fall 2015 focused on developing a Hyacinth-Vegetation Detection Algorithm using Landsat imagery to help determine areas where water hyacinth may be present.
 Time Series Maps of Aquatic Vegetation, spanning from August 2000 to October 2015, were generated to provide a historical context of water hyacinth extent and algal blooms in the gulf.
 This data and corresponding methodologies were handed over to RCMRD and SERVIR to complement their current efforts.
 A positive response from the project partners garnered interest in automation of the methodology from the previous term, as well as incorporation of additional data sources for improved temporal coverage.
-This goal was accomplished by writing a Python script which automatically downloaded the most up to date Landsat 8 and Sentinel-2 data over the study area, and applied the Hyacinth-Vegetation Detection Algorithm developed during the Fall 2015 term.
-Collaboration with members from the SERVIR Coordination Office, the SERVIR East Africa Team, RCMRD, and Makerere University was facilitated to reach this goal.
+This goal was accomplished by writing a Python script which automatically downloaded the most up to date Landsat 8 Operational Land Imager (OLI) and Sentinel-2 MultiSpectral Instrument (MSI) data over the study area, and applied the Hyacinth-Vegetation Detection Algorithm developed during the fall 2015 term.
+Collaboration with members from the SERVIR Coordination Office, the SERVIR East Africa Team, RCMRD, and Makerere University helped to reach this goal.

-This project addressed NASA’s national water resources application area by researching water quality and invasive aquatic plant species within the Winam Gulf in Lake Victoria.
-Continuous, up to date monitoring of water hyacinth and other aquatic macrophytes in the Winam Gulf provides spatial awareness of water conditions which can prompt more aggressive mitigation efforts in affected areas.
+This project addressed NASA Applied Sciences Water Resources National Application Area by researching water quality and invasive aquatic plant species within the Winam Gulf in Lake Victoria.
+Continuous, up-to-date monitoring of water hyacinth and other aquatic macrophytes in the Winam Gulf provides spatial awareness of water conditions, which can prompt more aggressive mitigation efforts in affected areas.

 III.
 Methodology